vg-json-data/sm-json-data/strats.md

   - `remoteAndLandingMinTiles` must contain at least one pair `(minRemoteLength, minLandingLength)` such that the effective length of the `remoteRunway` is at least `minRemoteLength` and the effective length of the `landingRunway` is at least `minLandingLength`.
   - The `canMockball` tech (including `Morph` item).
 - A match with `leaveWithRunway` has the following requirements:
-  - The effective runway length must be at least `acjacentMinTiles`.
+  - The effective runway length must be at least `adjacentMinTiles`.
   - If the previous room is heated, then `heatFrames` are included based on the time spent running in that room.
-The minimally required heat frames are calculated the same way as in `comeInShinecharging`, except here there is no second runway to combine with.
+The minimally required heat frames are calculated the same way as for `comeInRunning` (and `comeInJumping`).
   - If the previous door environment is water, then `Gravity` is required.
   - The `canMockball` tech (including `Morph` item) is required.